-AEMO implements a default energy bid as part of the registration process; the default bid is the farm's registered Maximum Capacity allocated in Price Band 10 priced at \$256 per megawatt hour [MWh].
-Participants are expected to submit a bid to ensure their default bid matches their requirements otherwise there is a risk the generator will not be dispatched.
+AEMO establishes a default energy bid as part of the registration process; this initial default bid allocates the farm's registered Maximum Capacity in Price Band 10 priced at \$256 per megawatt hour (MWh), and 0 megawatts (MW) allocated to Max Avail.
+If participants do not update the initial default bid to meet their requirements, or submit daily bids matching their actual market availability, the generator will not be dispatched.
 Energy bids can be updated in the 'Offers & Submissions' tab under the 'EMMS' tab in the Production Markets Portal, via API, or in the participant file server via FTP.